 If you head down to the local guitar shop no doubt you can find a 'Paul that will knock your socks off, but many of the greatest musicians in history played Gibson guitars a bit unlike anything you can pull off the rack.
 Some feature modifications to bring out unique tones, where others are simply somehow different than your average guitar.

 These guys have proven there are some excellent reasons to play a Les Paul.
-Of course it should go without saying that the players themselves are part of what makes their guitars so amazing, and what has made the Gibson story so epic.
-That unmistakable vibe and sound has played a key part of some of the most classic sounds in rock history.
+Of course, it should go without saying that the players themselves are part of what makes their guitars so amazing, and what has made the Gibson story so epic.
+That unmistakable vibe and sound has played a key part in some of the most classic sounds in rock history.

 Here is a look at 10 famous Les Paul players and their guitars.

 1. Les Paul